“Determining the order of the nucleotides present in a DNA is called a DNA sequencing.”

 Here, the alcohol purification cannot work, we have to purify our PCR product with the spin column PCR amplicon purification kit.

 All the other unbound and unused chemicals are removed, only pure PCR amplicons stay in the sample.
 The PCR amplicons are sent to the DNA sequencing lab.

 Sample preparation is needed before DNA sequencing.
 For that, both the end of the PCR amplicon is ligated with the known DNA adapters.

 The known sequence-specific primers are added to the reaction with the sequencing mastermix.
-The sequencing mastermix contains the fluorescent or labelled nucleotides which is detected by the detector.
+The sequencing mastermix contains the fluorescent or labelled nucleotides which are detected by the detector.

-Along with that, Taq DNA polymerase and other PCR enhancers are added that enhance the amplification.
+Along with that, Taq DNA polymerase and other PCR enhancers are added that enhance the amplification in sequencing.

 Now the sample tube placed into the DNA sequencer.
 Here first, the PCR product (which is now our sample for sequencing) is denatured into the heat govern step and becomes single-stranded.
 The high fidelity Taq DNA polymerase adds the labelled nucleotide to the growing DNA strand.

 That signals of the addition of each complementary nucleotides are recorded by the machine and the data is sent to the computer.

 Once the whole DNA is sequenced, the result is saved into one unique file formate.
 The inbuilt software (provided by the manufacturer) processed the data and compared it with the available data.